donhenton/docker-gulp-sass-node/README.md

 * bash
 * setting global npm log level

-In the docker file are samples of the following actions
+In the docker file are samples of the following actions (commented out)
 * copy ssh keys
 * copy application files to a work dir /var/www/app/current
 * run the application using pm2